-As a “collaboratory,” this team-based project create a virtual working space where members come together to share work, ideas, and new knowledge about the creation of LGBTQ oral histories in the digital age.
-Our team members are specialists in LGBTQ history, trans studies, and oral history, as well as key personnel in LGBTQ archives in Canada, the U.S., and the U.K.
+As a “collaboratory,” this team-based project creates a virtual working space where members come together to share work, ideas, and new knowledge about the creation of LGBTQ oral histories in the digital age.
+Our team members are specialists in LGBTQ history, trans studies, and oral history, as well as key personnel in LGBTQ archives in Canada and the U.S.

 Elspeth H. Brown is an Associate Professor of History at the University of Toronto and former Director of the Centre for the Study of the United States (2006–13).
 Her research focuses on the history of photography, gender, sexuality, and commercial culture in the 20th-century United States, with a specific interest in the historical relationship between visuality and subject formation.
 She has received fellowships from the Getty Research Institute; the National Museum of American History; the American Council of Learned Societies; the Social Science and Humanities Research Council of Canada; the Library of Congress Kluge Center; the American Philosophical Society, and others.
 She is the author of award-winning The Corporate Eye: Photography and the Rationalization of American Commercial Culture, 1884-1929 (Johns Hopkins 2005) and is co-editor of Cultures of Commerce: Representation and American Business Culture, 1877-1960 (Palgrave, 2006).
 Her most recent publication, Feeling Photography, is a co-edited book published by Duke University Press in March, 2014.
 With Sara Davidmann and Bruno Cechel, she co-edited a special issue of Photography and Culture entitled “Queering Photography” in 2014.
 She is currently working on two main projects: a queer history of the modeling industry in the U.S. (under contract with Duke University Press); and this collaborative digital oral history project on U.S. and Canadian LGBTQ history.

 Photograph: Nicolett Jakab Photography